The following rules were updated by the State Committee on September 9, 2017.

 3. The Finance Committee Chair of each county shall be members of the Finance Committee.

 4. Each county committee shall, by appointment by its Chair or upon their election, designate a member to serve on each of the following standing committees: Recruitment, Data, and Organization and Membership.
-The State Chair may appoint additional persons to the Finance these committees
+The State Chair may appoint additional persons to these committees

 5. All members of the State Committee under the age of 40 shall be automatic members of the Youth Committee.
 The Chair may appoint additional members,